 Look at the label on any package of plant fertilizer and you’ll see its N-P-K ratio.
 The letters refer to nitrogen (N), phosphorus (P), and potassium (K), which are the key macronutrients that plants need to grow.
 The ratios are presented with numbers, such as 5-1-1 or 2-5-5.
 As plants grow from seedlings to leafy mature plants to flowering plants, their nutrient requirements change.
 Plant fertilizers come in different formulas—with varying N-P-K ratios—so you can feed your crop exactly the nutrients it needs throughout its life cycle.

 Be patient for growth.
-Plants fed with organic fertilizers don’t show the dramatic, fast growth that you might get from synthetics, but at maturity they are robust and flower abundantly.
+Plants fed with compliant fertilizers don’t show the dramatic, fast growth that you might get from synthetics, but at maturity they are robust and flower abundantly.
 Be sure to follow your fertilizer’s recommended dilution rates and feeding schedules—excess nutrients don’t make plants grow faster or bigger, and they can even harm your crop.

 Check the pH.
 The acidity versus alkalinity (the pH) of your nutrient solution (fertilizer plus water) is critical to your plants’ capacity to absorb the phosphorus, potassium, and other trace elements in it.
 For most indoor garden crops, the ideal pH is slightly acidic, between 5.5 and 6.5.
-Organic fertilizers are close to neutral (7), but synthetics are high in salt, which can lower the pH of your solution.
+Compliant fertilizers are close to neutral (7), but synthetics are high in salt, which can lower the pH of your solution.
 You can buy an accurate, simple-to-use pH meter for less than $30.
 Use it every time you mix a batch of nutrient solution.

 Mix with distilled water.
 Chlorine, often used to treat municipal water supplies, can kill those beneficial microbes that help turn fertilizer into nutrients for plants.
 Well water is often high in minerals, which can raise the pH of a nutrient solution.
-Distilled water is pure, pH neutral, and best for blending with your organic fertilizer.
+Distilled water is pure, pH neutral, and best for blending with your compliant fertilizer.

 Clean the scene.
 Even tiny spills of liquid fertilizer can become hosts to destructive fungus in your grow room and attract fungus gnats.
-Be sure to keep the area where you mix and use organic fertilizer spotless.
+Be sure to keep the area where you mix and use fertilizer, spotless.
 Avoid using the lid of a fertilizer container to measure, even if the cap has measurements on it, so that you don’t accidentally adulterate the fertilizer still in the container.
 If you have done that inadvertently, you may notice a white brittle substance around the edges of the cap.
 Remove it with a clean cloth and rinse the lid clean.

 Know the scent.
-The aroma of concentrated organic fertilizer made from fish can be strong before you dilute it, and it may even draw the attention of any cats in the house.
+The aroma of concentrated fertilizer made from fish can be strong before you dilute it, and it may even draw the attention of any cats in the house.
 But if that tempts you to switch to synthetics, you might want to take a whiff of ammonia first and then decide which scent is more unappealing.